Zhihao-Wang16/Case-based-reasoning-method/scripts/README.md

    This part considers two scenarios --- only one source area as training dataset
                                      --- more than one source areas as training datasets

-Hence, 8 strategies are carried out:
+Hence, 8 strategies are carried out,

     Transfer strategies:
         (1) Single source area with CBR